Avefector/The-Brain-Keyboard/Hotkeys/Hotkeys.md

 		- *Switch between any folder notes in your vault.*
 	- Alt + T - Make New Tab
 	- Alt + M - Merge Notes (Note composer: Merge current file with another file)
-		- *If you need to know which file you're on lies within the vault.*
 	- Ctrl + R - Toggle Reading Mode in Note
 	- Ctrl + F - Search Current File
 	- Alt + X - Close Current Tab